lemieux-lab/BamQuery/docs/source/configuration.rst

 It refers to a specific feauture of the tissue.
 For example: prostate tissue, can be classified as a type of SexSpecific tissue

 **shortlist:**
-Yes or No. This sets the BAM file as part of the selected samples to calculate the average level of transcript expression associated with the tissue type.
+Yes or No. This sets the BAM file as part of a selected group of samples within a tissue type to calculate the average level of transcript expression.

 Once the file :code:`bam_files_tissues.csv` has been filled, you can relaunch BamQuery.